Marine Resources Research Institute

 Horseshoe Crabs

 Research and monitoring of these organisms is conducted by the Crustacean section.
 Data on horseshoe crab have been recorded from regular trawl sampling conducted inshore and offshore since 1995.
-A compliance report was submitted for the sixth year of inshore sampling to the Atlantic States Marine Fisheries Commission (ASMFC) detailing observations made from sampling and monitoring a biomedical facility.
-A very brief summary of abundance for offshore crabs from Cape Hatteras, NC south to Cape Canaveral, FL is also available in SEAMAP’s annual report.
+A compliance report (PDF) is submitted annually to the Atlantic States Marine Fisheries Commission (ASMFC) detailing observations made from sampling and monitoring a biomedical facility.